• Areas of Law

 Commentary

-It is important to note that the law qualifies the above elements of the offence of riot.
-Most importantly, the law states that there is no requirement that a person of reasonable firmness actually needs to be present at the scene.
-A Court therefore needs to consider the conduct of the accused persons and the circumstances to make an assessment as to whether a person of reasonable firmness, if such was in fact present at the scene, would fear for his or her personal safety.
+It is important to understand that the law places certain qualifications on the offence of riot.
+Most notably, there is no requirement that a person of reasonable firmness must actually be present at the scene.
+The Court will instead assess the conduct of the accused and the surrounding circumstances to determine whether, if such a person had been present, they would have feared for their personal safety.

-Another important qualification is that, contrary to popular understanding, a riot can be committed in private as well as in public.
-A typical example would be a group (of 12 or more people) “gate crashing” a private party and engaging in conduct that would cause people of reasonable firmness to fear for their safety.
+Another key point is that a riot can occur in private as well as public settings.
+This is contrary to the common assumption that riot offences only apply to public disturbances.
+A common example would be a group of 12 or more individuals “gate crashing” a private party and engaging in violent or threatening behaviour that would cause a person of reasonable firmness to fear for their safety.

-If you have been charged with a riot offence, our experts at Prime Lawyers – Criminal Law Division can help.
-Contact us to make an appointment with a criminal lawyer at your nearest Prime Lawyers office.
+If you have been charged with a riot offence, the Criminal Law Division at Prime Lawyers can assist.
+Our experienced criminal lawyers can advise you on your rights and develop a strong defence based on the facts of your case.
+Contact us today to arrange an appointment at your nearest Prime Lawyers office.

-We have criminal lawyers located at Sydney, Parramatta, Chatswood, Sutherland and Wollongong.
+We have criminal lawyers in Sydney, Parramatta, Chatswood, Sutherland and Wollongong.

 < Back to Affray and Riot